SMI INITIATIVES

 Career-Tech Education

-For more than three decades, the Small Manufacturers Institute (SMI) has led the effort to make Career-Technical Education (CTE) relevant and respected within California’s “college-at-all-costs” academic culture.
-Through its Regional Networks, SMI has brought national workforce models to California, generating more than $8 million in state-funded programs and engaging thousands of students and educators statewide.
-SMI was instrumental in expanding proven national frameworks, including: • Project Lead the Way – now in more than 1,200 schools statewide • National Institute for Metalworking Skills (NIMS) standards and certifications • VEX Robotics – reaching 650+ schools and 1,700 teams • Manufacturing Skills Standards Council (MSSC) programs Beyond statewide impact, SMI has worked directly with Los Angeles County schools to rebuild and sustain high-school manufacturing academies and, in 2017, helped reopen a middle-school shop program that now feeds into a high-school pathway.
-Through strong government and industry partnerships, SMI has coordinated the donation of more than $2 million in equipment and supplies, keeping vital shop programs alive during lean funding periods.
-Over the past 30 years, SMI has also funded and coordinated 470+ student internships and apprenticeships, connecting young people with real manufacturing careers—many of whom have gone on to become leaders in the very companies where they first trained.
+For more than 30 years, SMI has been a leading advocate for relevant, industry-aligned Career-Technical Education (CTE) in California—working to elevate manufacturing pathways within a system long dominated by a college-only mindset.
+Through its regional networks and partnerships, SMI helped bring nationally recognized workforce models to California, generating more than $10 million in state-funded programs and engaging thousands of students and educators statewide.
+SMI played a key role in expanding and supporting proven frameworks, including: • Project Lead the Way, now operating in more than 1,200 California schools • National Institute for Metalworking Skills (NIMS) standards and certifications • VEX Robotics, reaching 650+ schools and 1,700 teams • Manufacturing Skills Standards Council (MSSC) programs At the local level, SMI has worked directly with Los Angeles County schools to rebuild and sustain high-school manufacturing academies and, in 2017, helped reopen a middle-school shop program that now feeds a high-school pathway.
+Through strong government and industry partnerships, SMI coordinated the donation of more than $2 million in equipment and supplies, helping keep shop programs viable during lean funding periods.
+Over three decades, SMI has also funded and coordinated 470+ internships and apprenticeships, connecting young people to real manufacturing careers—many of whom went on to become skilled employees and leaders within the companies where they first trained.

 Research and Development